mynl/aggregate/stack.md

     (np.exp(sigma**2)-1)**.5, 1/sigma**.5

-* Extract Python from rst
-* reins summaries in re section? [rather than by hand]; describe in DecL section
-* scale all graph plots! what are standards?
-* constants module in agg?

-0. Add exposure / rate keywords for 10 exposure at 1200 rate ?
-Is that in docs?
 0. Uncertainty principle for bs: too small not enough space; too large miss features of sev; for given n there is a min possible error
-1.
 1. qd looks for like columns / column format guesser?
-2. poisson poisson distribution  = neyman type a
 3. ZM and ZT
 3. cat paper; match Jewson; ILW pricing?
 4. rec bucket - do some testing to determine a good p.